nfabacus/offline-react-practice/README.md

   4) Import action type(s) into index.js under actions. - i.g.
 FETCH_PAGES for now.
   5) Create a function e.g. fetchPosts() {... }
     Check index.js under actions.
-     You can make a request and dispatch it as a payload in the dispatch.
+     With redux-thunk, You can make a request and dispatch it as a payload in the dispatch.

+### Work On reducers
+  1) Link to the rootReducer the pageReducer you are going to create, in index.js under the reducer folder.
+  2) create reducer_pages.js for pageReducer.

 ### Installing redux-form